Nerfiti/Virtual_Machine/README.md

 Valid commands (with their numbers in the machine code):

 1  = PUSH [one argument] -- push number-argument on the CPU stack

 2  = ADD                 -- adds the top 2 numbers from the stack

 3  = SUB                 -- subtracts the top number of the stack from the penultimate one

 4  = MUL                 -- multiplies the top 2 numbers from the stack

 5  = DIV                 -- divides the penultimate number in the stack by the top number of the stack

+6  = DUP                 -- duplicate last stack element

-6 = OUT                 -- prints the top number of the stack to a file "Result.txt"
+7  = OUT                 -- prints the top number of the stack to a file "Result.txt"

-7 = JMP [ont argument]  -- jump to mark-argument
+8  = JMP [one argument]  -- jump to mark-argument

+9  = JB [one argument]   -- jump to mark-argument if penultimate stack element <  last one

+10 = JBE [one argument]  -- jump to mark-argument if penultimate stack element <= last one

+11 = JA [one argument]   -- jump to mark-argument if penultimate stack element >  last one

+12 = JAE [one argument]  -- jump to mark-argument if penultimate stack element >= last one

+13 = JE [one argument]   -- jump to mark-argument if penultimate stack element == last one

+14 = JNE [one argument]  -- jump to mark-argument if penultimate stack element != last one

-7 = HLT                 -- terminates the CPU
+15 = HLT                 -- terminates the CPU

 ---------------------------------------------------------------------------------------------